Monitoring places of detention – OPCAT

 Australian Human Rights Commission ‘Implementing OPCAT in Australia’ report 2020

 In June 2020 the Australian Human Rights Commission (AHRC) published a report on implementing OPCAT in Australia.
-The Commission noted that greater momentum is needed towards implementation and recommended the NPM network be established as soon as possible and in a way that ensures all places of detention are subject to independent oversight.
+The Commission noted greater momentum is needed towards implementation and recommended the NPM Network be established as soon as possible and in a way that ensures all places of detention are subject to independent oversight.

 Under OPCAT, NPMs are expected to provide regular public reporting about their monitoring activities, observations and recommendations to address risks of ill treatment of people in places of detention.

 Since 2019, the Office has published reports about its activities to monitor immigration detention:

 - 1 January to 30 June 2019, published February 2020

 - 1 July to 31 December 2019, published August 2020

 - 1 January to 30 June 2020, published June 2021